 Stretch Out Often

-Speaking of long stretches, it’s important to take breaks every two or three hours to get out of the car.
-Do a few stretches that target the hip flexors, lower back, shoulders and neck as those muscles are most likely to tense up while driving.
-This is another area where a little planning yields extra nice rewards: Check to see if there are any national parks or nature walks along your route and get in a little sightseeing and nature while you’re at it.
+Speaking of long stretches, it’s important to take breaks and get out of the car every two or three hours.
+Do a few stretches that target the hip flexors, lower back, shoulders and neck, as those muscles are most likely to tense up while driving.
+This is another area where a little planning yields extra nice rewards: Check to see if there are any national parks or nature walks along your route, and get in a little sightseeing while you’re at it.

 Block the Sun

-You should be wearing some form of SPF every day and a day in the car is no exception.
-Windshields and windows don’t protect particularly well against the sun and depending on your route, you may have very little choice but to drive through and in it.
-Similarly, SPF protecting sunglasses are essential.
-Not only will it help with visibility on the drive, but it can also protect your eyes from damage to your vision.
+You should wear some form of sunscreen every day, and a day in the car is no exception.
+Windshields and windows don’t protect particularly well against the sun, and depending on your route, you may have to drive.
+Sunglasses with SPF protection also are essential.
+Not only will they help with visibility on the drive, but they can also protect your eyes from damage.